tim-fiola/network_traffic_modeler_py3/docs/model_file.rst

 The Network Model File
 ======================

+There are two network model subclasses: FlexModel and PerformanceModel.
+In general, the FlexModel can accommodate more topology variations, but at the price of a slightly longer convergence time while the PerformanceModel can only handle simpler network architectures, but with the benefit of better convergence time.

+All model classes support:

+* IGP routing
+* RSVP LSPs carrying traffic demands that have matching source and destination as the RSVP LSPs
+* RSVP auto-bandwidth or fixed bandwidth
+* RSVP LSP manual metrics

+The PerformanceModel class allows for:

+* Single Circuits between 2 Nodes
+* Error messages if it detects use of IGP shortcuts or multiple Circuits between 2 Nodes

+The FlexModel class allows for:

+* Multiple Circuits between 2 Nodes
+* RSVP LSP IGP shortcuts, whereby LSPs can carry traffic demands downstream, even if the demand does not have matching source and destination as the LSP

 The network model file contains basic information about the network topology:

 * Interfaces
 * Nodes (layer 3 node/router)
 * Demands (traffic)
 * RSVP LSPs

 Interfaces
 ----------